sunshine055/reduce_disinformation/README.md

 Apr 3, 2018, 2:20pm EDT

 --------------------------------------
-1. Financial supporters, both direct and indirect, of disinformation
+7. Raw research as to financial supporters of disinformation

     a) Summary